Pokemon Presents 30th anniversary event: What will be announced?

 When is Pokemon Presents 30th anniversary event?

-Pokemon Presents 30th anniversary event takes place on 27 February at 2pm GMT (9am ET / 6am PT).
+Pokemon Presents 30th anniversary event takes place today (27 February) at 2pm GMT (9am ET / 6am PT).

 It's understood the stream itself will last for around 25 minutes.